Baldomo/comnetsemu-srsran/slides/SLIDES.md

 # Implementation notes

 * Three srsRAN components are used: EPC, eNodeB (ENB) and a simple UE
-* The RF signals are sent directly from UE to ENB using ZeroMQ instead of a software-defined radio
+* The RF signals are sent directly from UE to ENB using ZeroMQ REQ-REP instead of a software-defined radio
 * The ZeroMQ messages travel on the same network as EPC-ENB traffic but it's fine because ZeroMQ is strictly end-to-end
-* The components use the default configuration with required tweaks, such as static IP assignment to the EPC
+* The components use the default configuration with necessary tweaks, such as static IP assignment to the EPC

 ---